about era RENTAL

 Therefore, the ERA Board decided to convene a small group of IT experts and executives from rental companies with the aim to:

-- Define the most common challenges and analyze the impact of cybersecurity threats on rental companies;
+- Define the most common challenges and analyse the impact of cybersecurity threats on rental companies;

-Edwin Wijers (Boels), Xavier Raynaud (Kiloutou), Gareth Lloyd (Loxam Powered Access), Joel Särkkä (Renta), Giuseppe Lauria (Tesya), Edward Clarenbach (Riwal), Maximilian Schmidt (Kiesel), Andreas Mendrzyk (Kiesel) and Kevin Price (HSS Hire)
+Xavier Raynaud (Kiloutou), Mark Hughes (Loxam Powered Access), Joel Särkkä (Renta), Giuseppe Lauria (Tesya), Edward Clarenbach (Riwal), Didier Dhaenens (Mateco), Kevin Price (HSS Hire), Kenneth Wilsen (GSV), Saiem Ahmed (Ardent Hire) and Dan Sutcliffe (Sunbelt Rentals)

-ERA’s Board is composed of six members representing Rental Companies and National Rental Associations from accross Europe.
+ERA’s Board is composed of seven members representing Rental Companies and National Rental Associations from across Europe.

 Xavier du Boÿs